loicalleyne/arrow_schemagen/README.md

 # arrow_schemagen
- Generate an Apache Arrow schema from an Avro schema or an arbitrary map Uses v12 of the Apache Arrow Go package: github.com/apache/arrow/go/v12/arrow
+ Generate an Apache Arrow schema from an Avro schema or an arbitrary map Use with Apache Arrow Go package v12 or higher: github.com/apache/arrow/go/v12/arrow

 How to use: